Joan Boughton

 Joan Boughton (c.
-1410s – 28 April 1494) was an English martyr.
+1410s – 28 April 1494) was an English Lollard and martyr.

+Biography

-Boughton was a widow of 80 years or more who held views associated with John Wycliffe.
-She was said to be the mother of a woman named Young, also suspected of following Wycliffe.
-She was burnt at Smithfield, London on 28 April 1494.
+Boughton was a widow of 80 years or more (fourscore years of age or more) who held views associated with the pre-Luther English church reformer John Wycliffe.
+She was described as "an old cankered heretic, weak-minded for age."
+She was said to be the mother of a woman named married to Sir John Young, also suspected of following Wycliffe.
+Boughton would not recant her beliefs and was burnt at the stake as a heretic at Smithfield, London on 28 April 1494.
+Boughton was supposedly "in such reverence for her virtues, that, during the night after her martyrdom, her ashes were collected" so that they could be preserved and kept as a relic.

+In English historian and martyrologist John Foxe’s Acts and Monuments, Boughton is the first recorded female Christian martyr.
+She also is thought to be the oldest person ever executed in London.

+In popular culture

 In Hilary Mantel's Wolf Hall trilogy of historical novels, Thomas Cromwell witnesses her execution as a boy.
 Cromwell helps the Lollards who gather remains of Boughton after the execution crowd has departed.